Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 ---

-## Creating ligatures for the composite icons
+## Creating ligatures to host the composite icons
 Now that we have our components imported, we're going to need to create ligatures : **they will host & transform components**.
 A sensible list of icon is available in the details of the [Naming icons](#naming-icons) bit above -- we'll be using the {% include lk id='Ligatures finder' a='#one-ligature-per-line' %}'s `one ligature per line` feature, and {% include btn ico="new" label="Create all" %} of them.